bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

    $ kubectl --context ctx-1 exec -it mdb-0 -c mongodb -- /bin/bash
    root@mdb-0# mongo --port 27017

-We can only add members to a replica set from the ``PRIMARY`` instance.
+One can only add members to a replica set from the ``PRIMARY`` instance.
 The ``mongo`` shell prompt should state that this is the primary member in the replica set.
 If not, then you can use the ``rs.status()`` command to find out who the